-A proto inverse Szemer\'edi Trotter theorem will be a recipe for constructing a configuration of points and lines which may not terminate or may not yield an extremal configuration but so that a large portion of every extremal example can be obtained using this recipe.
+A proto inverse Szemer\'edi-Trotter theorem will be a recipe for constructing a configuration of points and lines which may not terminate or may not yield an extremal configuration but so that a large portion of every extremal example can be obtained using this recipe.

 When considering such a recipe, an important piece of information is how many parameters one needs to specify to obtain an instantiation of the recipe.